hegongshan/gekkofs_fuse/README.md

 optional arguments:
         -h, --help              shows this help message and exits -n <NAPLUGIN>, --na <NAPLUGIN>
                                 network layer that is used for communication.
-Valid: {bmi,cci,ofi,all}
+Valid: {bmi,ofi,all}
                                 defaults to 'all'
         -c <CLUSTER>, --cluster <CLUSTER>
                                 additional configurations for specific compute clusters